Free Summer Sports and Outdoor Programs in NYC for Kids

 If your ideal free summer sports take place on the water, take note: Several volunteer-run organizations offer no-cost, walk-up kayaking at various launch points throughout NYC over the summer.
 Rules vary, but usually, children under age 16 must ride in a double kayak with an adult.

 Downtown Boathouse at Pier 26 offers kayaking from May to October.
-Its Governors Island location reopens Saturday, June 4, and runs Saturdays through the end of September from Pier 101 in a small cove.
+Its Governors Island location operates from Pier 101 in a small cove.
+The opening day is sometime in the summer.

-Brooklyn Bridge Boathouse offers kayaking Wednesdays, Thursdays, Saturdays, and Sundays and introduces a new family-friendly Sunday afternoon session this season where kids ages 7+ can kayak alone, as long as a guardian is present.
-Reservations are required for all kayak programs, which are held between Piers 1 and 2.
+Brooklyn Bridge Boathouse offers kayaking Wednesdays, Thursdays, Saturdays, and Sundays and includes a family-friendly Sunday afternoon session where kids ages 7+ can kayak alone, as long as a guardian is present.
+Reservations are required for all kayak programs, which will temporarily be running off Pier 4 beach.

 Community Rowing & Sailing